LoginRadius/engineering-portal/content/16-javascript-hacks-for-optimization/index.md

 ---
 title: "16 JS"
 date: "2021-11-10"
-coverImage: "carta.jpg"
+coverImage: "16-JavaScript-Hacks-to-save-time-and-boost-productivity-768x555.png"
 tags: ["all", "security"]
 type: "swi"
 featured: false
-author: "Vishal Sharma"
+author: "Anjali Rohira"
 description: "CARTA (Continuous Adaptive Risk and Trust Assessment) is a new and efficient IT security approach introduced by Gartner to help cybersecurity experts ensure a stringent mechanism to handle vulnerabilities."
 metatitle: "3 Best Phases Where Businesses Can Implement CARTA"
 metadescription: "IT security is an integral part of business in the digital landscape.
 Let’s understand how CARTA can help improve overall business security."